aworkshop/c/src/16/README.md

 This `count` tool counts the occurence of characters/bytes.
 It uses standard input.
 And it suppresses lines that have counts of zero.

-For some challenges this can give ideas to investigate next.
+For some challenges this can give ideas to investigate next, on files with strange coded content.

 ```
 $ echo -n "hackthebox" | ./count